Smarshal-Verse/Nukes/README.md

 # Nuclear Detonation Detector App
 ## Overview

 The Nuclear Detonation Detector App is an advanced mobile application designed to detect potential nuclear detonations using a machine learning model.
-The app utilizes satellite imagery and Twitter news data to train the model, and it strategically deploys the model at railway locations for improved detection near critical infrastructure.
+The app utilizes satellite imagery and Twitter news data to train the model which is deployed at railways for improved detection near critical infrastructure.
 The app integrates controllers, AlarmManager, and Ktor for efficient handling of alerts and real-time communication.

 <img src="https://github.com/Smarshal-Verse/Nukes/assets/99678760/6a65e3de-a7e4-49e7-9a52-02ad120843fb" width="700" height="350" />